 Breast Reduction in Dallas, TX

 Reduction mammoplasty (breast reduction) is a procedure that reduces breast size, lifts breast tissue and reduces the areola size.
 During a breast reduction, breast tissue, fat and skin are surgically removed.
-Patients in Dallas, TX seeking to reduce the size of their breasts, can rely on board-certified plastic surgeon Dr. Charles A. Wallace of A New Reflection Cosmetic Surgery Center for professional, natural-looking results.
+Patients in Dallas, TX seeking to reduce the size of their breasts, can rely on board-certified plastic surgeon Dr. Charles A. Wallace of Charles A. Wallace, MD for professional, natural-looking results.